-Interest Rate in Kenya averaged 13.66 percent from 1991 until 2020, reaching an all time high of 84.67 percent in July of 1993 and a record low of 0.83 percent in September of 2003.
-This page provides the latest reported value for - Kenya Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Central Bank of Kenya
+Interest Rate in Kenya averaged 13.51 percent from 1991 until 2020, reaching an all time high of 84.67 percent in July of 1993 and a record low of 0.83 percent in September of 2003.
+This page provides the latest reported value for - Kenya Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Kenya Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Central Bank of Kenya

-Interest Rate in Kenya is expected to be 8.25 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Kenya to stand at 8.00 in 12 months time.
-In the long-term, the Kenya Interest Rate is projected to trend around 7.50 percent in 2020, according to our econometric models.
+Interest Rate in Kenya is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Interest Rate in Kenya to stand at 6.75 in 12 months time.
+In the long-term, the Kenya Interest Rate is projected to trend around 6.50 percent in 2021 and 6.25 percent in 2022, according to our econometric models.